 To this day, Tita probably wonders why if Barton came to discover Misook’s responsibility for Christina’s death, he did not tell this to Tita, but instead she heard Barton’s claims from the police.
 Surely she must have found this suspicious of him.
 But the fact is, lacking the courage and strength to face up to Tita’s certain condemnation of him, Barton preferred Tita to hear about Misook’s responsibility for Christina’s death from the police on the heels of Misook’s arrest, which Barton expected hours from then.

 The next day Barton returned to the Bloomington Police Department to provide more information about Misook, as surely he would be the lead witness for the prosecution at her murder trial.
 Instead Barton was whisked into a camera-equipped interrogation room, where the detectives were not as friendly as the day before.
 Much to Barton’s dismay, Misook had not even been arrested.
 Incredibly, no investigation at all had yet begun, least of all concerning all of the information he had shared with the police that night about Misook.

-CHAPTER IV - A CAST OF CHARACTERS; Barton, Tita, Christina and others
+CHAPTER IV - A CAST OF CHARACTERS; Barton, former wife Tita, daughter Christina and others

 Unlike many of his friends, Barton managed to stay single and childless up until his thirties.
 Eventually he began to seriously consider the merits of getting married, but he thought the opportunities few at this late date.